 “If anyone saw you they would think you weak,” he whispered under his breath.
 They would gang up on him to make him their whipping boy.
 He wasn’t about to let that happen.

-He was supposed to be in court today, but nobody talked to him about it.
+Today was supposed to be his day in court but nobody talked to him about it.
 He was scared.
-He could hear his heart beating in his head and it echoed in his ears.
+Hs heart was beating in his head and it echoed in his ears.

-Jamie leaned against the grate covering the window.
-He hooked his fingers into the metal and stared outside, watching the day as the seconds and minutes of his life passed by.
+Jamie leaned against the grate covering the window and hooked his fingers into the metal and stared outside, watching the day as the seconds and minutes of his life passed by.
 Everything outside looked normal.
 He could see people coming and going.

 Clouds were creeping across the blue sky as if today were a normal day like all the rest.
 It wasn’t normal for him.
 He wanted so bad to leave the building and walk out into that day and be free.
 Could he change what was happening?
 Not likely.
 It took all his willpower not to scream.